 Ute Pass Library has a very strong relationship with the Community in Cascade, and in surrounding areas.
 We will continue to strengthen this connection through resource offerings and programs.
 One of our most important connections at Ute Pass is the active, and passionate Friends of the Library group that support the branch.

-o Strategic Focus: Community, Resources, Service, Internal-Staff, Customer Service, Accountability o Strategic Focus: Community, Resources, Service, Internal-Staff, Customer Service, Accountability
+Strategic Focus: Community, Resources, Service, Internal-Staff, Customer Service, Accountability

 2: Team Development